Book between plants with supplement capsules

 Iodine is an important trace element for hormone balance: the thyroid gland produces the hormones thyroxine and triiodothyronine from iodine.
 These are involved in many processes in the body, such as bone formation and energy metabolism.2 Thyroid hormones are also needed to regulate the heat balance.3 For children, iodine is important during growth phases and for brain development.4

-What makes boron unique?
+What makes iodine unique?

 Iodine is often only mentioned in connection with the thyroid gland, but all human organ systems are dependent on this trace element.
 The thyroid gland accounts for around 50 percent of the iodine contained in the body.
 However, it is also found in numerous other types of tissue - above all in the nervous system.5